-No part of the furlough grant can go towards paying redundancy pay itself.
 Redundant employees must be paid statutory or contractual notice, holiday and redundancy pay.
-The redundancy notice period can run during furlough so employees can be made redundant before furlough ends.
-Previous government guidance confirms that employers can therefore reclaim notice pay under the scheme for furloughed employees who are serving their notice period.
 Statutory notice pay during the notice period is payable at the rate of the employee’s full contractual normal salary not their wages under the furlough scheme.

 Following termination of employment on grounds of redundancy, employees will be entitled to redundancy and notice payments calculated in accordance with the employee’s contract, length of service and weekly salary.
-There must also be full pay for accrued but untaken holidays - furlough pay may need to be topped up to 100% of normal pay.
+There must also be full pay for accrued but untaken holidays.
 For further detail on redundancies see our coronavirus redundancy guide.

 Redundancy due to insolvencies

 Staff who were furloughed during the Coronavirus Job Retention Scheme, then made redundant due to the employer’s insolvency, may be eligible to apply for payments including redundancy pay, accrued holiday pay and paid notice periods from the Insolvency Service.

 In addition, unpaid wages, accrued holiday, overtime and commission can be claimed.
 Employees eligible for redundancy pay need the normal two-year qualification period but this can include time on furlough.

 The Insolvency Service can only make payments to employees made redundant by the employer, but not to those dismissed then re-employed under the furlough scheme.
 There is an online application and case reference number available from the insolvency practitioner and government special guidance for employees whose employers became insolvent post furlough.

 Managing employees’ morale and wellbeing